 - Ensure compliance with UNC’s Digital Accessibility Policy

 If you plan to launch a new website soon, or recently launched one, now is a great time to start using Siteimprove.
-By including accessibility best practices in your workflows, you’ll be able to continue maintaining a website that everyone can use.
+By including accessibility best practices in your workflows, your website will continue to be usable by everyone.

 Siteimprove can scan sites that are under development or behind a password.

-You can reach out to us through help.unc.edu.
+You can reach out to us through UNC’s online help request.

 Old or Existing Website?